 Similarly, the symbol for wo is usually pronounced by "o" by most speakers.
 However, the traditional pronunciation "wo" is still heard depending on personal preference, dialect, as well as occasion.
 For instance, in music, singers tend to be conservative in pronunciation.
 This is also the case when people slow down their speech to purposefully enunciate every sound clearly.

 Of these characters, all but the symbols for we, wi, wo, and n can start words.
-The symbols for we and wi are deemed obsolete.
 Also, the symbol for wo is only used in names or as a grammatical word that cannot stand alone, which we will learn about later.

 1. Write strokes from top to bottom and left to right.